ehab-ahma/ehab/read05.md

 10 - Relational operators:

 A relational operator compares its operands and returns a Boolean value based on whether the comparison is true.

+# Loops and iteration

+### Loops offer a quick and easy way to do something repeatedly.
+This chapter of the JavaScript Guide introduces the different iteration statements available to JavaScript.

+## for statement

+A for loop repeats until a specified condition evaluates to false.
+The JavaScript for loop is similar to the Java and C for loop.

+When a for loop executes, the following occurs:

+- The initializing expression initialExpression, if any, is executed.
+This expression usually initializes one or more loop counters, but the syntax allows an expression of any degree of complexity.

+- The conditionExpression expression is evaluated.
+If the value of conditionExpression is true, the loop statements execute.
+If the value of condition is false, the for loop terminates.
+(If the condition expression is omitted entirely, the condition is assumed to be true.)

+- The statement executes.
+To execute multiple statements, use a block statement ({ ... }) to group those statements.
+- If present, the update expression incrementExpression is executed.

+## while statement

+A while statement executes its statements as long as a specified condition evaluates to true.

+If the condition becomes false, statement within the loop stops executing and control passes to the statement following the loop.

+The condition test occurs before statement in the loop is executed.
+If the condition returns true, statement is executed and the condition is tested again.
+If the condition returns false, execution stops, and control is passed to the statement following while.